XiaoMi/themis/readme.md

 ### Principal

-Themis is based on [percolator algorithm](http://research.google.com/pubs/pub36726.html), which defines the order of transactions by timestamp from [chronos](https://github.com/XiaoMi/chronos).

 **Themis Write:**

 1. Select one column as primaryColumn and others as secondaryColumns from mutations of users.
 Themis will construct persistent lock for each column.